Nadeem-pc/Inventory-Management/README.md

 ## 📦 Inventory Management (TypeScript)
-A simple inventory management system built with **TypeScript**, allowing users to:
+A simple inventory management system built with **TypeScript**, allowing users to to add, edit, delete, and list products efficiently.

+---

+## 🚀 Features
 - Add new products
 - Edit existing products
 - Delete products
 - List all products

----

-## 🚀 Features
-- ✅ Add new products
-- ✅ Edit existing products
-- ✅ Delete products
-- ✅ List all products

 ---